pouyathe/glang/doc/the-gbook-en.md

 std.main:
     [%] : "password"
     [%], password : "password123"
-    if password          # If password was correct lxd go_inside        # Execute this std.end: exit N
+    if %password          # If password was correct lxd go_inside        # Execute this std.end: exit N
 ```